Introducing A Few of Our Amazing North Florida Poetry Hub Members!

 RUTH VAN ALSTINE

 One of our North Florida Poetry Hub members, Ruth Van Alstine, has been writing poetry since a young age and writing poetry for the past thirty-five years and more recently branching out into memoirs and stories.
-She also has recently begun exploring the creation of multimedia artwork with complimentary ekphratic writings, owns the imprinting press, “Rising Moon Press” for desktop publishing and enjoys creating handmade books.
+She also has recently begun exploring the creation of multimedia and abstract artwork with complimentary ekphratic writings.

 She has published three books of poetry Fairies and Fantasies in 1996, Shattered Moonbeams in 2016, and A While Away, a numbered, limited edition small run of 100 copies, released in March of 2021 in honor of National Poetry Month, and has published many small zines.
-She has been published nationally and internationally, a few of which include The Parnassus of World Poets Anthology in Bombay, India, An Anthology in Memoriam 1999 by Bristol Banner Books, four separate anthologies of Cadence, (a) River Rising Blooms, and A.C.
-PAPA, Issue Three, 2021.
+She has been published nationally and internationally, a few of which include The Parnassus of World Poets Anthology in Bombay, India, An Anthology in Memoriam 1999 by Bristol Banner Books, five separate anthologies of Cadence, and (a) River Rising Blooms.
+She published the very first edition of North Florida Poetry Hub's publishing project of limited edition books, "Poet's Pen Volume 1".

 In 2016 she established Rising Moon Press and works individually with the poets of North Florida Poetry Hub to publish “The Poet’s Pen” and with other authors on various projects.
 Rising Moon Press specializes in unique, small volumes of handmade limited-edition chapbooks and Zines.